Combining 2 arrays into 1 array

 }

-The details of the referenced Type, Features, is included in the ‘expandedVariable’ variable.
+The details of the referenced Table, Features, is included in the ‘expandedVariable’ variable.
 This allows easy access to all of the fields of the referenced type.

 JavaScript function

-In addition to this built-in functionality, you may have a data structure that has two Types with common (or even just similar) data columns, that you want to programmatically bring into one array.
+In addition to this built-in functionality, you may have a data structure that has two Tables with common (or even just similar) data columns, that you want to programmatically bring into one array.

 function join2Tables(Primaries,Secondaries) {